gilazo/notes/study/crossway/ephesians/templates/week 2.md

 **ATONEMENT.** Although mentioned directly only once in 1:3-14, the death of Christ is the the centerpiece of spiritual blessing.
 As the Levitical code states, "It is the blood that makes atonement by the life" `(Lev.
 17:11;see Heb.
 9:22)`.
 Christ's life-giving act provided the blood sacrifice that atones for the sins of believers.
 The cross of Christ is central to all the spiritual blessings we read about in Ephesians.

 ## Whole-Bible Connections
+**GOD'S DECREE.** Terms in Ephesians 1:1-14 such as "will", "purpose", "plan", and "counsel" reveal that God has a decree from eternity that cannot be altered or

 ## Definitions
 **Grace** - Unmerited favor, especially the free gift of salvation that God gives to believers through faith in Jesus Christ. ^174c20